Assignments

 - You can download the code for the book from this link.

 - Make three separate Quarto Notebooks or shared Colab Notebooks for the three examples from Chapter 4.
-See the examples below, you will need to add comments.

-Homework01: (complete by Monday March 18, 2024)
+Homework01: (complete by Monday March 24, 2025)

-Using four separate Quarto or shared CoLab Notebooks produce your output from running the code from the examples and from the book Chapter 2.
+Using four separate Quarto or shared Colab Notebooks produce your output from running the code from the examples and from the book Chapter 2.

 At the top of your first page of each Notebook you should include Name, Class, Section, and homework assignment.